 Introduction to Dramatherapy

-If guidelines change, the course will be facilitated online via Zoom
+This course will be online via Zoom

 Dramatherapy is a form of therapy that uses the dramatic elements as a medium via which a client, or a group of clients, can increase self-awareness or make changes in their own life(s).